Call us:0800 999 7774

 14. Time and Date of Delivery

 The Seller will use reasonable endeavours to keep to any agreed delivery date, which is quoted on the basis of existing commitments.
 All such times are to be treated as estimates only and the Seller shall not be liable for any delay in delivery or, where the same is caused by lack of instructions from the Buyer, any failure to deliver.
+All lead times quotes are estimations and are often effected by market demand.

 15. Damage and/or Loss in Transit